Kong/docs.konghq.com/app/gateway-oss/2.5.x/getting-started/enabling-plugins.md

   </ol>
 </div>

-In this section, you're going to learn how to configure Kong plugins.
+In this section, you'll learn how to configure Kong plugins.
 One of the core principles of Kong is its extensibility through [plugins][plugins].
 Plugins allow you to easily add new features to your Service and make it easier to manage.